 Competitor On-Page Optimization Analysis

 Evaluate your competitors’ internal optimization techniques to understand how they optimize your content for search engines:

 Study their title tags, meta descriptions, and URL structure.
-Analyze the keywords they are targeting and how effectively they integrate them into their content.
-Take a look at how they use schema markup and structured data to improve search engine visibility.
+Analyze the keywords they target and how effectively they integrate them into their content.
+Please look at how they use schema markup and structured data to improve search engine visibility.